KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 KeyboardKit will bind a ``StandardCalloutActionProvider`` to ``KeyboardInputViewController/calloutActionProvider`` when the keyboard is loaded.
 It has no callout actions by default, but you can add localized providers to it or replace it with a custom implementation at any time.

-[KeyboardKit Pro][Pro] unlocks localized providers for all keyboard locales when you register a valid license.
-It also lets you inherit a `ProCalloutActionProvider` base class to get more features.
+[KeyboardKit Pro][Pro] unlocks and registers localized providers for all keyboard locales when you register a valid license key.
+It also lets you inherit the `ProCalloutActionProvider` to get more features.
 Information about Pro features can be found at the end of this article.

 ## Callout namespace